facebookarchive/hack-hhvm-docs/README.md

 The repo for hhvm.com.
 This contains the website, blog and HHVM/Hack documentation.
+You'll need PHP v5.3 or greater, and have SQLite installed.

 # To update or add documentation